 Your registration fee includes all course material, education fees, and meals.
 Group Discounts are available for registering two or more people from the same company at the same time.

-$4,800 for full four-day program including Monday morning Boot Camp
+$4,800 for full four and a half-day program including Monday morning Boot Camp

 Register by January 30 for an Early Bird Rate of $4,600.
 We will be in contact to confirm which Boot Camp you would like to attend: